Hamburger Menu IconMenu Close Icon

 Resist the urge to turn mealtime into a battle.
 Avoid forcing your child to eat certain foods, and avoid using food as a reward or punishment.
 The goal is to create a relaxed atmosphere where exploring new foods is encouraged but not mandatory.
 Aim for exposure, not pressure.

 Instead, try to make food fun by involving your child in the process.
-Let him help you pick fruits and vegetables, cook dinner, or even choose a new recipe to try.
+Let them help you pick fruits and vegetables, cook dinner, or even choose a new recipe to try together.
+Kids who are involved in the kitchen are more likely to try the food they helped make.

-If your child is totally disinterested by a new food, don’t give up!
-Try offering it a few days later in a different texture or recipe.
-Kids can take a while to acquire a taste for new foods, so keep offering those foods even if the kids didn’t like them in the past.
+If your child is totally disinterested in a new food, don’t give up!
+Try offering it again a few days later in a different texture, recipe, or preparation style.

-If you’ve tried all the tips above, and you’re still concerned that your child isn’t receiving adequate nutrition, consider talking to your pediatrician or a dietitian.
-They might be able to assuage your concerns or provide valuable advice.
+If you’ve tried all the tips above and you’re still concerned that your child isn’t receiving adequate nutrition, consider talking to your pediatrician or a registered dietitian.
+They can assess for any nutritional gaps and offer tailored feeding guidance.

 layer 36